Rashomon: Box office

 The film later became Kurosawa's first major international hit.
 It was released theatrically in the United States by RKO Radio Pictures on December 26, 1951, in both subtitled and dubbed versions.
-In Europe, the film sold tickets in France and Spain, and 8,292 tickets in other European countries between 1996 and 2020, for a combined total of at least tickets sold in Europe.
 By June 1952, the film had grossed overseas.
 Later that same year, Scene reported that the film had earned overseas, which was more than what all of the previous Japanese movies released overseas had collectively grossed outside of Japan within the past four years.
 In 1954, Kinema Junpo stated that it grossed in 1951, and reached roughly shortly thereafter.
-According to the National Board of Review, Rashomon exceeded in the United States alone.
+According to the National Board of Review, Rashomon exceeded in the United States alone by 1955.

 In 2002, the film grossed $46,808 in the US, with an additional earned $96,568 during 2009 to 2010, for a combined in the United States between 2002 and 2010.
+In Europe, the film sold tickets in France and Spain, and 8,292 tickets in other European countries between 1996 and 2020, for a combined total of at least tickets sold in Europe.